AnurudhSingh/MyDrive/README.md

 ## Installation

-To install the frameworks, libraries and modules that you need, run the following command in your terminal.
+To install the frameworks, libraries, and modules that you need, run the following command in your terminal.

 ```bash
   pip install -r requirements.txt
 ```
-In the root directory where 'manage.py' file is present run the command
+In the root directory where the 'manage.py' file is present run the command
 ```bash
   python manage.py runserver
 ```
-With this the web app should start at http://127.0.0.1:8000/.
+With this, the web app should start at http://127.0.0.1:8000/.

 You can now register and use it on your PC.

-In case it doesn't work, try the following commands or you can always checkout stackoverflow :)
+In case it doesn't work, try the following commands or you can always visit StackOverflow :)
 ```bash
 python manage.py makemigrations